Graylog2/documentation/pages/integrations/inputs/o365_input.rst

 Why does this plugin exist ?
 ============================
 Office 365 Integrations plugin, collects data from Windows Logs, Email, File Sharing and Data Loss Prevention Logs in one input.
 Developing a client side SDK for Microsoft Management API is hard.
-Adopting Graylog product with its unique team mates, will fill the technological gap you experience due to lack of resources.
+Adopting Graylog open source product, will fill the technological gap you experience due to lack of resources.

 How do I get this plugin running ?